Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 So this could then, in some cases, make a company's patents harder to enforce.
 Additionally, some licenses provide a patent retaliation clause to further discourage legal action against its users from anyone using the software.

-As a computer professional not educated in law, the situation is not as clear-cut or general as I wanted to believe.
+The situation is not as clear-cut or as general as one might think (or as I wanted to beleive).
 Instead, it highly depends on the jurisdiction and the license text in question.
 If the license provides certain rights, such as to use and modify the software, it would be hard for the author to argue that a patent they hold could then restrict those rights they have explicitly granted (i.e. an implicit patent license can generally be assumed for the allowed use, as stated in the software license).
 Still, it is not entirely certain in all jurisdictions, and it is beneficial to be as clear as possible.
 For instance, one might interpret a legislation as recognizing an implicit patent clause, but it could be uncertain until such a case has been tested in court.
 This is why some modern licenses include a clause that explicitly grants a patent license to the users.
 However, if the implicit clause is not recognized, it is entirely possible to use other defenses, such as claiming that the holder exhausted their patent license when distributing the software.

 ##### Remaining Questions

 One aspect I have not considered here, is how a patent suit would play out in practice.
-Perhaps, in theory, a party could be able to provide a legitimate defense based on patent exhaustion, but still be forced into accepting a settlement due to high legal costs.
-This, to some degree, is a reality since patent trolls do exist (and mainly in the US), thanks to cases like this.
+For instance, a party should have been able to provide a legitimate defense based on patent exhaustion, but nevertheless be forced into accepting a settlement due to high legal costs.
+This, to some degree, is a reality since patent trolls do exist, thanks to cases like this.

 Another question; if an open-source project infringes on a patent, who is held liable?
-Anyone can in theory be sued (e.g. the author, distributor, or user) [5], but does some licenses "change" (or make clearer) who is liable for patent infringement.
+Anyone can in theory be sued (such as the author, distributor, or user), and this in practice largely depends on who has the money [5].
+However, does some licenses "change" (or make clearer) who is liable for patent infringement?
-So do the patent clauses, in e.g. GPLv3 and Apache, make a difference here?
+For instance, does the patent clause in GPLv3 or Apache make a difference here?
-Reading GPLv3, the only mention I can find is _"If you convey a covered work, knowingly relying on a patent license"_, which, as I understand, is a special case when you yourself are the patent holder.²
+Reading the GPLv3, I did not find any direct mention of this.² And to the contrary, by distributing a work under _any_ license I would assume you are more likely to be liable than a mere user of the software.
+Consider that (from my understanding) the software license is a legal contract between the (e.g.) author and the user.
+Therefore, to then license this work without (copyright or patent) rights would undoubtedly be problematic for the licensor, especially if they are doing so knowingly.
+We also see this reflected in the wording of GPLv3, _"A "contributor" is a copyright holder who authorizes use under this License"_.

 ¹ _More on this here: <https://www.bardehle.com/europeansoftwarepatents/software-patent-epo/> (and also <https://en.wikipedia.org/wiki/Software_patents_under_the_European_Patent_Convention>)._

-² _For your reference, the definition of "convey" from GPLv3: "To "convey" a work means any kind of propagation that enables other parties to make or receive copies.
-Mere interaction with a user through a computer network, with no transfer of a copy, is not conveying"\- <https://www.gnu.org/licenses/gpl-3.0.html>_
+² At first I thought the following paragraph could be relevant, _"If you convey a covered work, knowingly relying on a patent license and the Corresponding Source of the work is not available for anyone to copy, free of charge and under the terms of this License [...]"_.
+However, this is referred to as the _downstream shielding provision_ and not relevant for our question (because as I understand, "relying on" means that you in some way benefit from a patent license).
+Clarification from Richard Stallman, _"We were already concerned about [..] the possibility that a distributor might receive a patent licence which did not explicitly impose limits on downstream recipients but simply failed to protect them.
+What if one company pays Microsoft for a patent licence where Microsoft says "Alright, we won't sue you, but we're just not making any promises about your customers if they redistribute it".
+We had already written a downstream shielding provision into GPL version 3 saying that if you convey the program, and you are benefitting from a patent licence that is not available, that does not extend to the downstream users, then you have to do something to shield them."_ - _<https://fsfe.org/activities/gplv3/tokyo-rms-transcript.en.html>_

 [1] - <https://www.elgaronline.com/view/journals/qmjip/8-3/qmjip.2018.03.03.xml>, <https://www.ipmvs.com/news/the-federal-circuit-defines-implied-licenses-and-examines-exhaustion-doctrine/>